In the light of Geert Grote:

 Andachtsbilder and images of spirituality in the sacred and the profane world

-Article by Drs Kees Kaldenbach, Amsterdam
+An article by Drs Kees Kaldenbach, Amsterdam

 The Christian Church and the mediaeval culture of prayer